aniyomiorg/aniyomi-website/src/extensions/README.md

 # Extensions

-List of available extensions to use with Aniyomi, you can download them from here or from the app.
+Here is the list of available extensions to use with Aniyomi, you can download them from here or from the app.
 If you need a list of all available manga extensions, please visit [Tachiyomi Manga extensions](https://tachiyomi.org/extensions/).

 <Extensions/>